 - Gender – Men smoke tobacco more than women do.
 They also have higher rates of mesothelioma due to increased risk of occupational asbestos exposure.

 Does Smoking Make Mesothelioma Worse?

 Smoking can make your mesothelioma worse due to its effect on your lungs.
-Smoking is not directly linked to causing mesothelioma, but it can affect your ability to fight the disease.
 If you are a smoker who has been diagnosed with mesothelioma, quitting smoking now can significantly improve your prognosis.

 The potential benefits of quitting smoking include:

 - Living longer due to more effective treatment and a healthier lifestyle